edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     }
     …

-The comments do a good job of explaining here, but lets go into a little more detail.
-First, we build and run a query that deletes all ``Section`` types currently in the database.
+The comments do a good job of explaining here, but let's go into a little more detail.
+First, we build and run a query that deletes all ``Section`` objects currently in the database.
 Then, we build another query that will insert the new ``Section`` data we just prepared.
 We await a call to that query's ``run`` method, passing in the sections we just prepared.